pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0145.md

   We are omitting the creation and layout of the UI components because it is up to you how you want to do that.
 You can either do it in code, or with a storyboard, or by using a 3rd party library.
-  But our library does not aim to try to solve this problem, and instead let's UIKit be UIKit.
+  But our library does not aim to try to solve this problem, and instead lets UIKit be UIKit.

   The `observe` closure automatically observes changes to any field accessed, and when one of those fields is mutated the trailing closure will be invoked again, thus updating the UI with the